-- Change the engine oil filter.

-- Inspect the exhaust system.

-- Inspect the brake hoses.

-- Inspect the CV joints and front suspension components.

-- Check the automatic transaxle fluid level.

-- Check the manual transaxle fluid level and fill plug condition.

-- Check the coolant level, hoses, and clamps.
+- Change the engine oil filter. - Inspect the exhaust system. - Inspect the brake hoses. - Inspect the CV joints and front suspension components. - Check the automatic transmission fluid level. - Check the coolant level, hoses, and clamps.

-Maintenance Schedule B - All Engines
+Maintenance Schedule B

-Follow "Maintenance Schedule B - All Engines", if you usually operate your vehicle under one or more of the following conditions.
+Follow "Maintenance Schedule B" if you usually operate your vehicle under one or more of the following conditions.

-Change the automatic transmission fluid and filter every 60,000 miles (100 000 km) if the vehicle is usually operated under one or more of the conditions marked with an \diamond .
+Change the automatic transmission fluid and filter every 60,000 miles (100 000 km) if the vehicle is usually operated under one or more of the conditions marked with an \Diamond .